facebook/zstd/tests/README.md

     dSpeed= - Minimum decompression speed
     cMem= - compression memory
-    lvl= - Automatically sets compression speed constraint to the speed of that level -P#          : generated sample compressibility
+    lvl= - Automatically sets compression speed constraint to the speed of that level stc= - In lvl mode, represents slack in ratio/cSpeed allowed for a solution to be considered
+         - In normal operation, represents slack in strategy selection in choosing the default parameters --optimize=  : same as -O with more verbose syntax -P#          : generated sample compressibility
  -t#          : Caps runtime of operation in seconds (default : 99999 seconds (about 27 hours ))
  -v           : Prints Benchmarking output